 The Company issued promissory note of HK\$41,800,000 bearing interest at 2% per annum on 2 September 2018 to a company owned by the director of a subsidiary of the Company for general working capital purposes.
 The PN B is denominated in Hong Kong dollars with maturity on the second anniversary from the date of issue.

-During the year ended 31 December 2019, an aggregate principal amount of approximately HK\$37,705,000 (2018: nil) and accrued interest thereon was early redeemed by the Group.
+During the year ended 31 December 2020, the balance and accrued interest was fully repayment by the Group.